 - “All without treats or the need for harsh punishment”

-Hmm, thanks to the analyses of those who have made a study of how to judge dog trainers by their own descriptions of what they do, we actually have quite a bit to worry about here.
+Hmm, the analyses on how to judge dog trainers by their own business descriptions show that we actually have quite a bit to worry about here.

 - Pack leader is an indicator that most problems will be addressed by rank reduction, usually by the use of harsh aversives.
 In this kind of “hammer” mindset, even normal puppy annoyances are often treated like nails.

-So don’t be surprised at the tools this franchise teaches people to use to help create that lasting emotional bond with their happy lifelong buddy.
-Airhorns, spray bottles, penny cans, and special bags to throw (not thrown at the dogs to hurt them, just thrown nearby to scare them).
-They also teach a special growly way to yell at one’s dog.
+So don’t be surprised at the tools this franchise teaches people to use.
+They aren’t tools that help create a lasting emotional bond with a happy lifelong buddy after all.
+Airhorns, spray bottles, penny cans, and special bags with chains in them to throw.
+Bark Busters also teaches a special growly way to yell at one’s dog, using the word “Bah!”.
+This is another red flag, the idea that a particular word or sound has some intrinsic magical power to communicate.

-Added note, 4/9/14: Several commenters have said that the air horns and penny cans are not part of Bark Busters’ tools or kit.
-To be perfectly clear: The disc shaped things (throwing bags) and the spray bottle have Bark Busters’ logo on them and appear to be provided by the company.
-However, the air horns were purchased by Bark Busters’ clients on the advice of Bark Busters’ trainers, and the penny cans were created by the clients on their advice.
-So I maintain my stance that these are all tools used by Bark Busters.
-Some more commonly than others, perhaps.
+The disc-shaped things (throwing bags) and the spray bottle have Bark Busters’ logo on them and appear to be provided by the company.
+The air horns were purchased by Bark Busters’ clients on the advice of Bark Busters’ trainers, and the penny cans were created by the clients on their advice.

 The preceding was a little overview of what we can glean about their methods.
 But what I’m most interested in is the mixture of information and mythology about barking in the flyer.